orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/network_isolated.md

 page_title: "cloudavenue_network_isolated Resource - cloudavenue"
 subcategory: "Network"
 description: |-
-  Provides a Cloud Avenue VDC isolated Network This can be used to create, modify, and delete VDC isolated networks.
+  Provides a Cloud Avenue VDC isolated Network.
+This can be used to create, modify, and delete VDC isolated networks.
 ---

 # cloudavenue_network_isolated (Resource)

-Provides a Cloud Avenue VDC isolated Network This can be used to create, modify, and delete VDC isolated networks.
+Provides a Cloud Avenue VDC isolated Network.
+This can be used to create, modify, and delete VDC isolated networks.

 ## Example Usage